 So with that in mind, we know that we naturally strive for more in life.
 But rather than aimlessly walking around hoping and wondering, we need some focus and direction in order to achieve what we are striving for.

 I don’t mean the striving for happiness and confidence kind of goals – they are states of mind and can be achieved right now by changing your own disposition.
-I’m talking real goals with real outcomes that have been achieve by a specific date/point.
+I’m talking real goals with real outcomes that have been achieved by a specific date/point.

 What I don’t mean is: I want to be a millionaire by end of this year or, I want a gazillion followers on Instagram by next month – that’s a wish list!
 We need to be more specific and realistic than that.